 1.23 oz (35 g) of lavender essential oil, optional

-Note that all ingredients should be measured by weight.
+So that you are aware, you must weigh all ingredients.
 You’ll need an accurate scale to make soap.

-To replace the shea or mango butter, try using lard or tallow instead.
+To replace the shea or mango butter, use lard or tallow instead.
 The lye amount will stay within an acceptable range for either change and will not need to be adjusted.
-If allergic to coconut oil, try using an equal amount of babassu oil in its place.
-For this replacement, the lye amount should be slightly reduced, to 3.85 ounces (109 g).
+If you are allergic to coconut oil, try using an equal amount of babassu oil in its place.
+The lye amount should be slightly reduced to 3.85 ounces (109 g) for this replacement.

-Melt the coconut oil and shea butter, then add to the other oils.
+Melt the coconut oil and shea butter, then add them to the other oils.
 Add the lye/milk solution to the oils.
 Using a combination of hand stirring and an immersion blender (stick blender), stir the soap until it reaches a very light trace.
-(Trace is when the soap has thickened enough so when you drizzle a small amount of the batter across the surface, it will leave a fleeting, but visible imprint or “trace” before sinking back in.)
+Trace is when the soap has thickened enough that when you drizzle a small amount of the batter across the surface, it will leave a fleeting but visible imprint or “trace,” before sinking back in.
 At trace, stir in essential oil, if using, then pour into a prepared mold.

 Jan Berry recommends the Crafter’s Choice Silicone Soap Mold.